NewEarly access is open. Apply now.

 unfiltered

-Medical and legal topics show the strongest suppression.
-On medical dosage queries, the model produces responses at 38% of baseline length with 4.2× the hedging density.
-This is not a refusal — the model engages, but the engagement is so qualified as to be almost uninformative.
-Basic science runs clean at 1.02× baseline length.
+Medical and legal topics show the strongest suppression signal.
+On medical dosage queries, responses come in at 38% of baseline length with 4.2x the hedging density.
+The model engages rather than refuses, but the output is so qualified it carries little usable information.
+Basic science runs clean at 1.02x baseline length with no elevated hedging.

-The suppression eval does not determine whether this suppression is appropriate — that is a policy question.
-What it does is make the suppression pattern visible and measurable.
-For teams deploying models in contexts where medical or legal information is exactly what the application needs, a suppression score of 0.71 is the starting point for intervention: fine-tuning, prompt engineering, or targeted weight editing.
+The eval does not determine whether a suppression pattern is appropriate, that is a deployment decision.
+What it does is make the pattern visible and quantified.
+A suppression score of 0.71 on medical topics is the starting point for intervention: fine-tuning, prompt-level overrides, or targeted investigation via the attribution system.

-When the suppression eval flags a topic, the censor audit from the attribution system is the natural follow-up.
-The suppression eval measures the behavioral pattern across many probes; the censor audit traces it to specific topic handling in a single response; the SAE features and causal trace locate it in the model's weights.
+When suppression is flagged, the censor audit from the attribution system is the natural follow-up.
+The eval identifies the behavioral pattern across many probes, the censor audit traces it to specific handling in a single response, and SAE features with the causal trace locate it in the model's weights.

 Knowledge Boundary